• Skip to primary navigation

 Spices

-• 10 whole cloves or a combination of allspice or spicebush berries and cloves.
-You could also omit these and add ¼ cup of good coffee beans instead.
+• 10 whole cloves and/or allspice berries You could omit these and add 2 T good coffee beans instead.

-• Small handful of Galium triflorum leaves or sweet woodruff Optional, but highly recommended
+• Small handful of Galium triflorum leaves or sweet woodruff Optional, highly recommended

 Instructions